Spirit (Earth, Wind & Fire album): Critical reception

 John Abbey of Blues & Soul called Spirit "a mighty, mighty album...(displaying) the power of the nine-piece Earth Wind & Fire conglomeration."
 Billboard found that the album's "arrangements, songs, sweet floating vocal harmonies and punching instrumental phrases are all best described as impeccable".
 Joe McEwen of Rolling Stone exclaimed "Though most of Spirit maintains a high level of artistic competence, I find the new album to be like a bean-sprout salad — undeniably nutritious, but hardly filling."
 Craig Werner of Vibe in a 4.5/5 review, called Spirit "one of the group's defining moments" and "gospel soul for the ages".
-Within a 4.5/5 stars review Alex Henderson of Allmusic declared, "With That's the Way of the World having enjoyed multi-platinum success, Earth, Wind & Fire had a lot to live up to when the time came for another studio project.
+Within a 4.5/5 stars review Alex Henderson of AllMusic declared, "With That's the Way of the World having enjoyed multi-platinum success, Earth, Wind & Fire had a lot to live up to when the time came for another studio project.
 And the soul powerhouse didn't let anyone down (either commercially or creatively) on the outstanding Spirit."
 Joel Vance of Stereo Review dismissed the album opining "Maybe the members of the band are sincere in their beliefs, but they come across here as a sappy group with hackneyed arrangements, fey vocals, and songs loaded with the usual hey -baby -let's -get -it -on -in -the -cosmos twaddle."
-Robert Christgau of the Village Voice in B review remarked, "EW&F are the real black MOR...because the post-Sly and harmony-group usages they've had to master are so rich and resilient.
+Robert Christgau of the The Village Voice in B-grade review remarked, "EW&F are the real black MOR...because the post-Sly and harmony-group usages they've had to master are so rich and resilient.
 Most of these songs are fun to listen to."